 One of the key challenges in knowing how a SRA stacks up is to be aware of where better practices can be found.
 It is also true that, while there are some staple components of SRAs, there is some degree of an art in putting them together in a logical fashion.

 Whether it be cyber or protective security focused, a good SRA is one that:

 - More than adequately tells a story by providing background and sufficient context to the process being undertaken.

 - Articulates the compelling reasons as to why change is needed (much like a business case).

 - Clearly defines the assets (physical, personnel, operational and intangible etc.) that require protection, and highlights the relative importance of those assets (i.e. through a criticality analysis).

-- Describes areas of vulnerability within the organisation, consistent with the scope of the assessment.
+- Describes areas of vulnerability and risk within the organisation, consistent with the scope of the assessment.